mhwgoo/fake_user_agent/README.md

 # Specify a browser to randomly choose from:
 ua = user_agent("chrome")

-# It usually takes less than 2s for the first run, including the time for fetching web and parsing html.
+# It usually takes < 2s for the first run, including the time for fetching and parsing.
-# Using tempfile, it takes less than 0.01s from the second time.
+# Using tempfile, it takes < 0.01s from the second time.
-# By default, tempfile is used, you can turn it off and it will take less than 2s each run:
+# By default, tempfile is used, it can be turned off and it will take < 2s to run:
 ua = user_agent(use_tempfile=False)

 # If there is an async function needing a useragent in your script,